 The Value of Composability for Business

-From a business perspective, business composability gives organizations the agility to react and respond to market changes and adapt faster to external (and even internal) factors, like changing customer requirements overnight like it happened with so many businesses at the peak of the COVID-19 pandemic.
+From a business perspective, business composability gives organizations the agility to react and respond to market changes and adapt faster to external (and even internal) factors, like changing customer requirements overnight, a common occurrence for many businesses at the peak of the COVID-19 pandemic.

 This is possible because instead of having one development team managing the whole monolith, companies have small dev teams, each one responsible for owning and managing individual PBCs.
 This way, whenever a change needs to be made, organizations don’t have to change the entire system, but only the PBC affected.